ReconCycle/reconcycle.github.io/docs/urdf_converter/converting_with_ros.rst

 It is normal for the node to die after execution: REQUIRED process [urdf_creator-2] has died! process has finished cleanly

 Run created package
 ----------------------

-The created package needs to be added to the catkin workspace for building, sourcing, and launching:
+To run the created package, you can use an existing catkin workspace or create a new one.
+The built package must be copied to the src folder in the Docker mount output folder.
+Once built and sourced, the package can be run:

 .. code-block:: bash